jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/01/2018-01-08-a-better-way-than-object-orientation-and-TDD.md

 ## Better than OO!

-> If we need that many pages (500 or 700 pages) to explain a concept maybe we should start to think about if there is a better way. --- Is this really the best we can do?
+> If we need that many pages (500 or 700 pages, refering to the books "Agile Principles, Patterns, and Practices" and "Dependency Injection in .NET") to explain a concept maybe we should start to think about if there is a better way. --- Is this really the best we can do?

 Oooooooo...
 There is a better way!

 > Does functional programming help?
+<br /><br />
 It does!

 ...
 Then he talks about how functional programming might be a better way than object-orientation.